Pendo Pricing: Costs and Features Overview

 Pendo Pricing FAQ

-Is Pendo worth the investment for smaller teams?
+Is Pendo worth the price for B2B SaaS companies?

 How helpful was this article?